mlp1769/PLC-Group-11/README.md

 ## Main

-To validate a Jott program, place the test file name as a commandline arguement for Jott.java.
+To run a Jott program, place the test file name as a commandline arguement for Jott.java.